- eBay Design Templates

 Starting in October 2017, Chrome users will see the message "Not secure" in the browser's address tab when they visit HTTP pages and HTTPS pages that include HTTP content.
 Other web browsers will likely follow suit and make similar changes in the future.

 eBay will begin using the HTTPS protocol for listings in October 2017, but if sellers have used non-secure, HTTP content in their listings, Google Chrome still considers the page to be not secure.
-If sellers have used non-secure HTTP content in their listings, Google Chrome still considers the page to be not secure.

 To ensure that your buyers don't see the "Not secure" message when Chrome makes its October update, eBay is making a change to how desktop users view such content in item descriptions.
 Listings with HTTP content will have a button reading "See full item description."